scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 What just happened:

-Given a set of bindings, such as `HelloByeModule`, `distage` will look at the dependencies (constructor or function arguments) of each implementation and devise a `plan` to satisfy each dependency using the other implementations in that module, it will happily return the `plan` back to you as a simple datatype.
+Given a set of bindings, such as `HelloByeModule`, `distage` will look at the dependencies (constructor or function arguments) of each implementation and deduce a `plan` to satisfy each dependency using the other implementations in that module, it will happily return the `plan` back to you as a simple datatype.
 We can look at `HelloByeModule`'s plan while we're at it:

 ```tut:invisible